Athos1972/baangt/docs/SaveResults2Database.rst

        ``{'name': HEADER_NAME, 'value': HEADER_VALUE}``
    * - params
      - VARCHAR
-     - A string that represents alist of the request GET parameters in format:
+     - A string that represents a list of the request GET parameters in format:
        ``{'name': PARAMETER_NAME, 'value': PARAMETER_VALUE}``
    * - response
      - VARCHAR